2025-ilaria/project-/methodology.md

 ⚖️ **Cross-Model Comparison**: we compared and validated the outputs from both LLMs to ensure reliability and completeness of the new cultural data.

-📚 **RDF Triple Generation**: we translated the newly acquired information into RDF triples, strictly aligned with the ArCo ontology.
+📚 **RDF Triple Generation & Knowledge Graph Enrichment**: we converted new information into RDF triples aligned with the ArCo ontology and proposed Turtle-structured triples to extend the knowledge graph.

-🌐 **Knowledge Graph Enrichment**: we proposed structured triples in Turtle syntax to extend the ArCo knowledge graph, ensuring semantic coherence and adherence to cultural heritage standards.

 🖥️ **Website and Presentation Development**: we built a [GitHub-based website](https://github.com/2025-ilaria/project-) and project presentation to document the methodology, results, and the role of LLMs in enriching a cultural heritage knowledge graph.

 ---

 📌  _Let's take a closer look at the specific tools we used throughout the project_  📌 :

 ## 1️⃣ ArCo and ArCo SPARQL endpoint: what are they?